Academic Catalog

 11. The chair will endeavor to make the campus visit for each candidate as identical as possible, i.e., meet with the same people, have the same lecture opportunity, etc.

-12. Ordinarily, a campus visit will include interviews with the President, Provost, chair, each member of the search committee, students, and any others the committee or the candidate considers appropriate.
+12. Ordinarily, a campus visit will include interviews with the President, Provost, Dean of the Faculty, department chair, each member of the search committee, students, and any others the committee or the candidate considers appropriate.

 13. The campus visit should also include a presentation to students, an opportunity to teach a class, or some similar forum to judge that aspect of the candidate's suitability.